 - Any 7 $6

 This range of bets covers many possible results.
-The player is covered on the downside, and if certain numbers such as 11 or 12 are hit, the player will receive a major windfall.
+The player is covered on the downside, and if specific numbers such as 11 or 12 are hit, the player will receive a significant cash windfall.